madetech/blog/books/building_better_software_teams/01_communications/08_recognition_and_reward.md

 #Recognition & Reward

-##Why Recognition & Reward Is Important/Intro (Emile)
+##Why Recognition & Reward Is Important/Intro
 - Keeping morale up

   Low morale is closely related to job satisfaction.
-Not enough (or any) praise for a job well done, dealing with a difficult clients, or stress on a team can significantly impact morale.
+Not enough (or any) praise for a job well done, dealing with a difficult clients, or heavy workloads can significantly impact morale, to name but a few.

-  You should always be on the lookout for red flags such as a high rate of absenteeism.
+  Everyone within the organisation should always be concious of red flags such as a high rate of absenteeism, frequent conflict situations or dissatisfied clients.

-  The root cause of this can be amplified by a number of complex reasons.
+  The root cause of this can be amplified for a number of complex reasons.
   Sometimes the reasons are personal to individuals which is harder to solve than work related low morale of a team.
   None the less, you should strive to understand the situation and help where possible.